mohamed-tipo/Sales-Forcasting-using-XGBOOST/README.md

-# Sales_Forcasting_XGBOOST
-Sales-Forecasting-Datascience-Project
+Sales Forecasting with XGBoost: Data Science Project Project Overview:
-Develop a data science project using historical sales data to build a model that accurately predicts future sales.
-Preprocess the dataset, conduct exploratory analysis, select relevant features, and employ regression algorithms for model development.
-Evaluate model performance, optimize hyperparameters, and provide actionable insights.
+This project aims to develop a predictive model using historical sales data to accurately forecast future sales.
+The process involves data preprocessing, exploratory data analysis, feature selection, and applying regression algorithms.
+The model’s performance will be evaluated and optimized through hyperparameter tuning, to deliver actionable insights for businesses.
 Problem Statement:
-The problem is to develop a sales forecasting regression model that can accurately predict future sales based on historical sales data.
-This will enable businesses to make informed decisions regarding inventory management, resource allocation, and sales strategy.
+The objective is to build a regression model that predicts future sales based on historical data.
+Accurate sales forecasts will help businesses make strategic decisions in areas like inventory management, resource planning, and sales strategy optimization.
 Solution Approach:
-The solution approach involves utilizing machine learning techniques to analyze patterns and trends in the historical sales data.
-The dataset will be preprocessed to handle missing values and relevant features will be engineered.
-Regression algorithms such as Linear Regression, Decision Trees, Random Forests,Extra Trees or Gradient Boosting such as XGBoost, CatBoost, Light GBM will be employed to train the sales forecast model.
-The model's performance will be evaluated using appropriate metrics, and hyperparameter tuning will be conducted to optimize its accuracy.
+The approach involves using machine learning techniques to analyze historical sales patterns.
+The dataset will be preprocessed to address missing values and relevant features will be engineered.
+Various regression algorithms—including Linear Regression, Decision Trees, Random Forests, Extra Trees, and advanced gradient boosting methods like XGBoost, CatBoost, and LightGBM—will be applied to build the forecast model.
+Performance will be measured using appropriate evaluation metrics, and hyperparameter tuning will be performed to enhance accuracy.

-Observation:
+Key Observations:
-Through exploratory data analysis, it is observed that sales exhibit seasonality and are influenced by factors such as marketing campaigns, product attributes, pricing, and external factors like economic indicators.
-There may also be correlation among different variables.
-Also every columns in the dataset is explained briefly below:
+Exploratory data analysis reveals that sales exhibit seasonal trends and are influenced by factors such as marketing campaigns, product attributes, pricing, and broader economic conditions.
+Potential correlations between variables will be examined to improve model performance.

-Item Identifier - This column gives the detailed desription about the type of the item.
-We can derive the nature of the item such as Food, Drink and Non-Consumables from this column.
-Item Weight - This gives the net weight of the product.
-Item Fat Content - This column gives the category of the fat content distributed among the products.
-And it is divided into two categories such as Low Fat, Regular.
-Item Visibility - This is a measure of how prominently an item is displayed in a store.
-Items that are more visible are more likely to be seen by customers, and therefore more likely to be purchased.
+Dataset Description:
+Below is a brief overview of the dataset columns:
-Item Type - This column gives the type of the items such as Bread, Baking Goods, Breakfast, Diaries, Frozen Foods etc.
+- **Item Identifier**: Describes the type of item, allowing classification into categories such as food, beverages, and non-consumables.
+- **Item Weight**: Indicates the product's net weight.
+- **Item Fat Content**: Categorizes products into 'Low Fat' and 'Regular' based on fat content.
+- **Item Visibility**: Measures how prominently an item is displayed in stores, influencing the likelihood of purchase.
+- **Item Type**: Specifies item types such as bread, breakfast items, frozen foods, dairy products, and more.
-Item MRP - This gives the Maximum Retail Price of the product to be sold in the market.
+- **Item MRP**: Denotes the Maximum Retail Price at which the product is sold.
-Outlet Identifier - This gives the descriptive analytics about the Outlet.
-Outlet Establishment Year - This gives the Establishment Year (i.e., Starting Year) of the Outlet.
-Outlet Size - This gives the categories of the size of the outlets such as Medium, High and Small.
+- **Outlet Identifier**: Provides identifying information for each outlet.
+- **Outlet Establishment Year**: The year the outlet was established.
+- **Outlet Size**: Categorizes outlets by size: small, medium, and large.
-Outlet Location Type - It describes the location type of the Outlet being located.
-And it is categorized as follows : Tier 1, Tier 2 and Tier 3.
+- **Outlet Location Type**: Classifies the outlet location as Tier 1, Tier 2, or Tier 3.
-Outlet Type - This gives the type of the outlet based on revenue generated or investment or size of the outlet.
-This are further categorized as Grocery Store, SuperMarket - Type 1, Type 2, Type 3.
+- **Outlet Type**: Classifies outlets based on their structure, such as Grocery Store, Supermarket Type 1, Type 2, and Type 3.
-Item Outlet Sales - This gives the sales value of the item from the outlet.
+- **Item Outlet Sales**: Represents the total sales value of an item in a specific outlet.